rahuman23/NPEF-Elite-/calm_enable/calm_enable.rst

 .. figure:: images/enable4.png

-Following successful completion of the **Enable App Management** task, refresh the browser and select **Apps** from the navigation bar.
+Following successful completion of the **Enable App Management** task, refresh the browser and select **Calm** from the navigation bar.

 .. figure:: images/enable5.png